kchuang8899/Wazuh-Chef/README.md

 ###repository

-Adds the OSSEC repository to the package manager.
+Adds the OSSEC repository to the package agent.
 This recipe is included by others and should not be used directly.
-For highly customised setups, you should use `ossec::install_agent` or `ossec::install_server` instead.
+For highly customised setups, you should use `ossec::install_agent`.

 ###install_agent

-Installs the agent packages but performs no explicit configuation.
+Installs the agent packages but performs no explicit configuration.

-###install_server

-Install the server packages but performs no explicit configuation.

 ###common